HOME » Documents » KUSANAGI Security Edition Web Server Configurations

 • /etc/opt/kusanagi/nginx/conf.staging.d

 • It is automatically generated from the configuration file in /etc/opt/kusanagi/nginx/conf.d.
-Therefore, please do not update it directly
+Therefore, please do not update it directly.

 • /etc/opt/kusanagi/nginxXXX/conf.staging.d (XXX is the version number)